Lifecycle segments are a little different from regular segments. Read more here.

 It is not possible to find segments built in Lifecycles in segment resources

-The reason for this is to ensure that segment hygiene is kept clean and that no changes can be made to segments that are in use and that could have an affect on an active lifecycle.
+The reason for this is to ensure that segment hygiene is kept clean and that no changes can be made to segments that are in use and that could have an effect on an active lifecycle.

 Lifecycle segments are created in two ways;